himmAllRight/himmAllRight-source/content/post/ansible-quickstart.md

 #### ssh

 Lastly, exchange ssh-keys with the remote node.
-This will allow ansible to ssh to the node without having to deal with those pesky passwords.
-The easiest way to exchange keys is using the `ssh-copy-id` command as such:
+This will allow ansible to ssh into the node without having to deal with those pesky passwords.
+The easiest way to exchange keys is using the `ssh-copy-id` command, as such:

 ```shell
 ssh-copy-id username@hostname